dokku/dokku/docs/deployment/builders/dockerfiles.md

 > New as of 0.5.0

 You can also customize the run command using a `Procfile`, much like you would on Heroku or with a buildpack deployed app.
 The `Procfile` should contain one or more lines defining [process types and associated commands](https://devcenter.heroku.com/articles/procfile#declaring-process-types).
-When you deploy your app, a Docker image will be built.
-The `Procfile` will be extracted from the image (it must be in the folder defined in your `Dockerfile` as `WORKDIR` or `/app`) and the commands in it will be passed to `docker run` to start your process(es).
+The commands in your app's Procfile will be passed to `docker run` to start your process(es).
 Here's an example `Procfile`:

 ```Procfile
 web: bin/run-prod.sh